msgrigorovich/BasketgolfGame/README.md

 <p align = "center">
 <i>I know it's still too boring!</i>

 In the future we plan to create more interesting levels and develop a small narrative.
-But for now, that's all for now!
+But for now, that's all!
 ___

 <p